 - 1. Stop all agents.
 (You can use stop agents for this purpose.) - 2.
-Update the etc/mcmd.ini agent configuration file.
-Set a new password by uncommenting the line containing manager-password= and adding the new password as its value; set a new administrative user account name by uncommenting the line containing manager-username= and setting the value to the new user name.
-See Section 3.1, "mcmd, the MySQL Cluster Manager Agent", for more information about these options. - 3.
+Update the agent configuration file.
+Set a new password by uncommenting the line containing mcmd_password= and adding the new password as its value; set a new administrative user account name by uncommenting the line containing mcmd_user= and setting the value to the new user name.
+See Section 4.1, "mcmd, the MySQL Cluster Manager Agent", for more information about these options. - 3.
 For each mysqld do the following: - a.
 Log in (using the mysql client) as the MySQL root user - b.
-If you are changing the user name, do this first, using the following statement, where olduser is the current user name and newuser is the new manager-user that you set previously in etc/mcmd.ini:
+If you are changing the user name, do this first, using the following statement, where olduser is the current user name and newuser is the new manager-user that you set previously in the agent configuration file: